 Additional specific contributions have been or are being made in the following areas:

 - Representation (trusted agent) of the JNLWD on the Advanced Tactical Laser (ATL) Advanced Concept Technology Demonstration, a 6+ year, $250M DoD program

-- Critical assessment of the biological mechanisms associated with extended Taser applications.
-Swine research on conducted energy in collaboration with the College of Agriculture's Central Biological (Animal) Diagnostics lab
+- Critical assessment of the biological mechanisms associated with extended Taser applications, swine research on conducted energy in collaboration with the College of Agriculture's Central Biological (Animal) Diagnostics lab

-- Conducting a technical and operational feasibility study of non-lethal applications of the Advanced Tactical Laser (ATL) through modeling and experimentation of an expanded set of target materials (cinder block, aluminum, steel, painted and unpainted surfaces) to better assess the risk of unintended collateral damage
+- Conducting a technical and operational feasibility study of non-lethal applications of the Advanced Tactical Laser (ATL) through modeling and experimentation of an expanded set of target materials (cinder block, aluminum, steel, and painted and unpainted surfaces) to better assess the risk of unintended collateral damage